Worker productivity and computer vision syndrome

-If you use a computer at work, you probably already know that a long day of staring at your screen can lead to eye strain, tired eyes, headache, muscle aches and other symptoms of computer vision syndrome (CVS).
-But you may not know that CVS also can cause work mistakes and lost productivity.
+If you use a computer at work, you probably already know that a long day of staring at your screen can lead to eye strain, tired eyes, headache, muscle aches and other symptoms of computer vision syndrome.
+But you may not know that Computer Vision Syndrome also can cause work mistakes and lost productivity.

 And if you own a company, you might be interested to know that studies suggest you can increase profits by providing your employees vision care benefits and computer glasses to help boost productivity, decrease errors and reduce worker disability claims.

 Is Computer Vision Syndrome Really A Major Problem At Work?

 According to the American Optometric Association (AOA), the most frequent health complaints among computer workers are vision-related.
 Studies indicate that 50 to 90 percent of computer users suffer from visual symptoms of computer vision syndrome.
 These symptoms include eye strain, dry eyes, eye irritation, blurred vision and double vision.